sergiofgonzalez/python-workbench/part_4-web-apps/part-i-python-apis/09_building-graphql-apis/09-ariadne-products-svc/README.md

 $ uvicorn server:server --port 8080 --reload
 ```

-The GraphQL endpoint can be tested from the GraphiQL UI provided by Ariadne in `http://localhost:8080/`, or using curl:
+The GraphQL endpoint can be tested from the GraphQL UI provided by Ariadne in `http://localhost:8080/`, or using curl:

 ```bash
 $ curl --verbose 'http://localhost:8080/' \